windmill-labs/windmilldocs/docs/reference.md

   case, the generated UI will check that user input provides required arguments.
 - Each argument can have a description field, that will appear in the generated UI.

+### Script parameters to jsonschema

+There is a one to one correspondance between a parameter of the main function and a field of 'properties' in the jsonschema.
+The name of the argument become the name of the property, and most of the primitive types in Python and Typescript have a corresponding primitive type in JSON and by extension jsonschema.

+In Python:

+- str => string
+- float => number
+- int => integer
+- bool => boolean
+- dict => object
+- list => any[]
+- bytes => string, encodingFormat: base64
+- datetime => str, format: date-time
+- _ => any

+In Deno:

+- string => string
+- object => object
+- boolean => boolean
+- bigint => int
+- number => number
+- string[] -> string[]
+- ...

+However in Deno there also some special types that are specific to windmill.
+They are as follows:

+- wmill.Base64 => string, encodingFormat: base64
+- wmill.Email => string, format: email
+- wmill.Sql => string, format: sql
+- wmill.Resource<'resource_type'> => object, format: resource-{resource_type}

+Base64 and Email are actually a type alias for string, and Resource is a type alias for an object.
+They are purely type hints for the windmill parser.

+The sql format is specific to Windmill and replaces the normal text field with a monaco editor with sql support.

+### Versioning

+Scripts when created can have a parent script identified by its **hash**.
+Indeed, scripts are never overwritten, they are instead subsumed by a child script which corresponds to the new version of the parent script.
+This guarantees traceability of every actions done on the platform, including editing scripts.
+It also enables versioning.
+Versioning is a good practice from software engineering which everyone familiar with git already knows.
+Windmill versioning is a **simplified git** and makes two main simplifying assumptions:

+- **Linearity**: the lineage or the chain of script from the one with no ancestor/parent to the one with no child is linear: there is no branching and there is no merging.
+- **Not diff-based**: every versions of a script contains its entire content and not just the diff between him and his direct parent.
+This is for simplicity and read-performance sake.

 ### Python client